ci4rail/kyt/README.md

 ```bash
 $ ./dobi.sh deploy-kyt-api-server
 ```
+Requires docker registry credentials, ingress nginx and cert-manager to be deployed.

 Preconditions:
 * `azure login` needs to be executed before.
 Use a web browser to open the page https://microsoft.com/devicelogin and enter the code displayed by az login to authenticate.